kkinnear/zprint/README.md

 You can also change these to any of the colors specified above.

-Note that in this readme, the syntax coloring of Clojure code is that provided by the github flavored markdown, and not zprint.
+Note that in this readme, the syntax coloring of Clojure code is that provided by the GitHub flavored markdown, and not zprint!

 ### Function Classification for Pretty Printing